MustWin/mesos-memcached/README.md

 = Future work

 * Add more parameters to the scheduler so you can fiddle with the knobs without editing source code.
-* Integrate with something like https://github.com/facebook/mcrouter
+* Integrate with something like https://github.com/facebook/mcrouter to improve cache transitions
 * Production readiness:
-** A memcached container that doesn't cap out at 64mb ** Monitor the state of the running docker containers, sample code:
+** A memcached container that doesn't cap out at 64mb ** Better service discovery
+** Monitor the state of the running docker containers, sample code:

 cmd := exec.Command("sleep", "2")